 - You can smooth the top of the fudge with a spatula to achieve a nice flat surface.

 - Freeze for at least 4 hours before serving.

 - Store this fudge in the freezer to maintain the ideal consistency.

-- Makes approximately 20 servings of peanut butter chocolate fudge.
+- Makes approximately 20 servings of chocolate peanut butter freezer fudge.

 - Store in an airtight container in the freezer for up to six months.

 - Optional additions: sprinkle chopped nuts or dairy free chocolate chips on top of the fudge before freezing.